 Who pays for the Apprenticeship?

-The apprenticeship training is funded by the Government and any short-falls will be paid for by the employer.
+The apprenticeship training is funded by the Government, and any short falls will be funded by your employer.
 You will be expected to pay for your travel to work and to Derwent Training, as well as any lunch or food you need when at the training centre.

 What happens if I require extra support during the Apprenticeship?

-There is a secion on the application form to disclose any information you think Derwent Training need to know about you.
-From this, and a Personal and Social Self Assessment that you will complete on your first day with us, we can provide the appropriate support that you require.
+There is a section on the application form to disclose any information you think that Derwent Training needs to know about you.
+From this information, and a Personal and Social Self Assessment that you will complete on your first day with us, we can provide you with the appropriate support that you require.
 If you don't tell us, then we can't put the things in place to support you.

-When you start your Apprenticeship, we can use this information to put together a Learning Support Plan so that we can support you with the things you need.
+Once you start your Apprenticeship, we will use all of the above information to put together a Learning Support Plan that will be with you throughout the duration of the Apprenticeship.

 What will I be doing during an Apprenticeship?

-An Engineering Apprenticeship can take up to 4 years to complete.
+An Engineering Apprenticeship will take you four years to complete.
 Throughout the duration of the Apprenticeship you will be assessed on Skills, Knowledge and Behaviours applicable to the role that you are doing in the workplace.

-You will attend Derwent Training's purpose built training facilities one day per week to complete a mixture of classroom and practical based off-the-job training.
-The rest of the week you will be learning on-the-job with your employer.
+You will attend our training centre in Malton one day a week to complete a mixture of clasroom and practical based learning.
+The remaining days of the week you will be learning on-the-job with your employer.

 How will I get to Derwent Training?

-As we are an Apprenticeship Training Provider we do not provide a free bus service to and from the training centre.
-As you are paid a wage by your employer you are expected to make your own way.
+As we are an independent training provider we do not provide a free bus service to and from the training centre.
+As you are paid a wage by your employer you are expected to may your own way to the training centre.

-We do have a car park but spaces are limited, so we advise learners to car share or walk where possible.
+We do have a car park on-site but spaces are limited, we do advise learners to car share or walk where possible.
 This also helps the carbon footprint associated with your training.
-The Coastliner bus stops on the main road adjacent to the entrance to Derwent Training and we are a 20 minute walk from Malton Bus Station.
-Malton is also on the main train route from Scarborough and York and the centre is a 20 minute walk away from Malton Train Station.
+The Coastliner bus stops on the main road adjacent to the entrance to the training centre, and we are a 20 minute walk from Malton Bus Station.
+Malton is on the train route from Scarborough and York, and the training centre is a 20 minute walk away from Malton Train Station.

-If you have to get public transport on your attendance day, you are expected to get to the centre on time to start class at 9.00am, if you are late to lessons this will be marked as lateness and your employer will be informed.
-Your attendance day will finish at 4:00pm and no learners will be allowed to finish early to get their bus or train.
-Your attendance day should be considered a day at work as your employer is paying you, and your behaviour and attitude should be the same as it would be at work.
+If you need to get public transport on your attendance day, you are expected to get to the training centre on time to start class at 9.00am, if you are late to lessons this will be marked as lateness and your employer will be informed.
+Your attendance day finishes at 4.00pm and no learners will be allowed to finish early to get their bus or train.
+Your attendance day should be considered as a day at work as your employer is paying you, and your behaviour and attitude should reflect this.

 How much will I get paid?

-Your employer is the one that pays you so it is at their discretion as to what you are paid as long as it meets the Government Minimum Wage requirements.
-You can find the National Minimum Wage rates here: https://www.gov.uk/national-minimum-wage-rates
+Your employer is the one wo pays you, so it is to their discretion as to what you are paid as long as it meets the National Government Minimum Wage requirements.
+You can find the current National Minimum Wage rates here: https://www.gov.uk/national-minimum-wage-rates

-Apprentices are entitled to the aprentice rate if they're either:
+Apprentices are entitiled to the apprentice rate if they're either: